jeremy-rifkin/cpptrace/README.md

 > [!CAUTION]
 > Calls to shared objects can be lazy-loaded where the first call to the shared object invokes non-signal-safe functions
 > such as `malloc()`.
 To avoid this, call these routines in `main()` ahead of a signal handler to "warm up" the library.

-Because signal-safe tracing is an involved process, I have written up a comprehensive overview of what is involved at [signal-safe-tracing.md](docs/signal-safe-tracing.md).

 ## Utility Types